Ethiopian Airlines Flight 961: Hijacking

-Instead of flying towards Australia, the captain followed the African coastline southward.
+Instead of flying east towards Australia, the captain followed the African coastline southward.
 The hijackers noticed that land was still visible and forced the pilot to steer east.
 Leul secretly headed for the Comoro Islands, which lie midway between Madagascar and the African mainland.
-During this time two of the hijackers went into the cabin, with the lead hijacker (as stated in the report) staying in the cockpit.
+During this time, two of the hijackers went into the cabin, with the lead hijacker (as stated in the report) staying in the cockpit.

-Crash landing
+Ditching

 The plane was nearly out of fuel as it approached the island group, but the hijackers continued to ignore the captain's warnings.
 Out of options, Leul began to circle the area, hoping to land the plane at the Comoros' main airport.
 This forced Leul to land at more than 175 kn.

-At 11:41 UTC the right engine flamed out.
-The hijacker briefly exited into the cabin to talk with the other hijackers.
+At 11:41 UTC, the right engine flamed out.
+The hijacker briefly exited the cabin to talk with the other hijackers.
 Leul took this opportunity to make use of the aircraft's public address system and made the following announcement:

 Hearing this, the lead hijacker returned to the cockpit and knocked Leul's microphone out of his hand.
 Shortly after this, the left engine flamed out, forcing the 767 to glide.
 The cockpit voice recorder (CVR) then recorded the following (lowercase words were spoken in Amharic while words typed in uppercase were spoken in English):

 Leul's sentence was cut off as the CVR and flight data recorder (FDR) both stopped recording at this point due to both engines having flamed out.

 Leul tried to make an emergency landing at Prince Said Ibrahim International Airport on Grande Comore, but a fight with the hijackers at the last minute caused him to lose his visual point of reference, leaving him unable to locate the airport.
 While still fighting with the hijackers, he tried to ditch the aircraft in shallow waters 500 yd off Le Galawa Beach Hotel, near Mitsamiouli at the northern end of Grande Comore island.
 Leul attempted to land parallel with the waves instead of against the waves in an effort to smooth the landing.
 Seconds prior to contacting the water, the aircraft was banked left some ten degrees; the left engine and wingtip struck the water first.
 The engine acted as a scoop and struck a coral reef, slowing that side of the aircraft quickly and causing the Boeing 767 to suddenly tilt left.
-The rest of the aircraft then entered the water unevenly, causing it to break apart.
+The rest of the aircraft then entered the water unevenly, causing it to cartwheel and break apart.
 Except for the rear part of the airframe, the broken portions of the fuselage sank rapidly.
 Many passengers died because they prematurely inflated their life jackets in the cabin, causing them to be trapped inside by the sinking plane.

 Island residents and tourists, including a group of scuba divers and some French and Indian doctors on vacation, came to the aid of crash survivors.
 A tourist recorded a video of ET-AIZ crashing.
 She said that she had begun taping because she initially believed that the 767 formed a part of an air show for tourists.